 Carrot Cake Supreme

 Carrot cake and Easter go hand in hand.
 I often make my non-traditional Brazilian Carrot Cake recipe for the holiday, but this cake here is one for classic celebrations (Easter or otherwise!)
-Layers of sweet carrot cake are drizzled with a buttermilk syrup and topped with a rich cream cheese frosting.
+Layers of sweet carrot cake are drizzled with a caramelly buttermilk glaze and topped with a rich cream cheese frosting.
 It can also be made in a simple 9×13 pan.
+If you love a great classic carrot cake, this one’s for you!

 Ingredients Needed